ssbob/flask-stripe/README.md

 flask run
 ```

-If you want to be able to verify payment locally (i.e., not having to login to your payment dashboard), then make sure
+If you want to be able to verify payment locally (i.e., not having to log in to your payment dashboard), then make sure
 to install the stripe [CLI](https://stripe.com/docs/stripe-cli).
 Then in a console window launch the following CLI
 command: